Additional SAP information

-Federal regulations require the University to include the original grade and number of credits for any class you retroactively withdrew from when calculating your SAP status.
-If you have retroactively withdrawn from one or more courses, the GPA used to determine if you are meeting SAP standards may differ from your official University GPA.
+- When calculating your SAP status, the University is required by federal regulations to include the original grade and number of credits for any course you retroactively withdrew from and for any course where you changed the grading basis after the end of the semester (for example, from A-F to S/N).
+Therefore, the GPA used to determine if you are meeting SAP standards may differ from your official University GPA.

 Academic standing is not the same as Satisfactory Academic Progress.
 Your academic standing is determined by your college.
 Academic Standing will not be included on transcripts or in degree audits.